 This 4-ingredient potato soup is one of the quickest ways of putting dinner on the table.
-And if you would like another easy recipe for soup, try our Panera Black Bean Soup, the Creamy Sweet Potato and Pumpkin Soup, or the Easy Lebanese Lentil Soup.
+And if you would like another easy recipe for soup, try our Panera Black Bean Soup, the Creamy Sweet Potato and Pumpkin Soup, Chicken and Cabbage Soup, or the Easy Lebanese Lentil Soup.
 Soups are the ultimate comfort food, perfect for any cold day during the winter months.

 What do I love best about it?